loathers/garbage-collector/README.md

 ### `nobarf` flag

 Running Garbo in `nobarf` mode will not target spending the bulk of your turns at Barf Mountain.
-Instead, it will just do your daily flag turns, as well as attempt to fight as many Knob Goblin Embezzlers as possible.
+Instead, it will just do your daily flag turns, as well as attempt to fight as many target monsters (usually Cheerless Mime Executive or Knob Goblin Elite Captain) as possible.

 ### `ascend` flag